zmaji/saxion-advanced-app-development-front-end/assignment-2/fly-with-confidence/README.md

 **NOTE:** If you're using a public network like Saxion's, use 'npx expo start --tunnel'
 9. Scan the QR code in the console with the Expo Go App (or with the camera if you're using iOS).

+## Sample credentials
+For testing purposes, these test users could be used to login to the application:

+1.
+Username: zmaji
+Roles: user, admin
+Password: Password1

+2.
+Username: Gardif
+Roles: user
+Password: Password2

 ## Running tests
 The project includes Jest tests to ensure the application work as expected.
 To run these tests, use the following command:
 `npm run test`.